How do ProspectIn’s delays and quotas work?

 When you use ProspectIn, whatever your plan, you have daily quotas.
 In the free plan, your quotas are set to 10 to 15 actions per type of action/day.
 But on the other formulas, the quotas are said to be “unlimited” within the limit imposed by LinkedIn.
 Indeed, LinkedIn limits the number of message/invitation/visit/follow that you can send per day, in order to avoid spam behavior.
 We have therefore implemented this limit to protect and guarantee the security of your account.
 You don’t want to have your account restricted, and neither do we.
 This is what sets us apart from tools like Linked Helper.

-This daily limit is set between 80 and 100 connection request actions and profile follow, between 120 and 150 messages and between 160 and 200 visits, randomly, to best simulate human behavior.
+This daily limit is set between 80 and 100 connection request actions and profile visit and follow as well as between 120 and 150 messages , randomly, to best simulate human behavior.

-Once these quotas are reached, your actions are no longer sent, until you get your quotas the next day (the quotas are updated overnight, at 2:00 UTC +1).
+Once these quotas are reached, your actions are no longer sent, until you get your quotas the next day.
 When you get your quotas, your actions start on their own (provided you have a LinkedIn tab open).

 You find your quotas in your queue: